toppers/hakoniwa-px4sim/README.md

 * Type: `UDP`
 * Port: `18570`
 * Server Address: The setting differs depending on the OS
-  * For Windows: On WSL2, check and set the IP address of eth0.
+  * For WSL: On WSL2, check and set the IP address of eth0.
-  * For non-Windows: Check and set the IP address of your ethernet.
+  * For non-WSL: Check and set the IP address of your ethernet.

 Example of how to check the IP address: